 🧰 equipment needed & storage tips

-🫙 how to store your finished Earl Grey simple syrup
+🫙 how to store your finished syrup

 Store your finished syrup in an airtight storage container for up to two weeks in the fridge.
 You can also freeze your syrup for longer-term storage.